socialbaking/karma/README.md

 });

 {
-    // In staging mode, an
-    const { partnerId, accessToken } = await publicClient.addPartner({
+    // In staging mode, addPartner can be used without being authenticated const { partnerId, accessToken } = await publicClient.addPartner({
         partnerName: "The Clinic",
         location: "Auckland, New Zealand"